ktchan33GBC/WIP_team55_demo/README.md

-# Travel Insurance Prediction Web App
+# Travel Insurance Willingness Predictor Web App

+## Team 55
+Chuen Kei Ho 101410183
+Ka Tsun Chan 101420274

 ## Brief Explanation
-This Project has a goal to predict whether a customer of travel insurance company is willing to buy its' insurance product.
+The objective of this Project is to forecast the willingness of a travel insurance company's customer to purchase its insurance product.Dataset was downloaded from [kaggle](https://www.kaggle.com/tejashvi14/travel-insurance-prediction-data).
-Dataset was downloaded from [kaggle](https://www.kaggle.com/tejashvi14/travel-insurance-prediction-data).
-Please upvote the dataset contributor if you guys do not mind.

 The Project itself has theese following features :

 1. Exploratory Data Analysis Overview
-2. Custom Model Creation
-3. Prediction
+2. Prediction

 ## Technology Stacks :
-1. Heroku for Deployment
+1. Streamlit Community Cloud for Deployment
 2. streamlit for web page creation
 3. Data processing packages / libraries such as Pandas, Numpy, seaborn , and etc.
 4. Machine Learning Model : sklearn, xgboost

-if you curious about the web app you can check [here](https://share.streamlit.io/fakhrirobi/travel_insurance_webapp/main/webapp.py)

 ## Project Workflow
-1. Data Exploration -- data cleaning-visualization-encoding
+1. Data Exploration --> Model Building --> Creating interface --> Deploy on Streamlit
-2. Model Training -- splitting dataset-cross validation-final model-save model
-3. Creating interface -- layouting-adding menus
-4. Deploy!

 ## Project Structure
 In order to create this project i create several files including jupyter notebook and python scripts.